Cheque legislation kept on hold in Egypt

 Officials had hoped that a year would be sufficient to phase out non-bank and post-dated cheques.
 But as the prospect of implementation loomed closer, the government came under increasing pressure to back pedal.

 A one-year grace period, during which consumers and retailers were supposed to gradually discontinue the use of non-bank cheques, as well as post-dated cheques, was set to expire on 1 October of this year.
-But after intense lobbying against the new law by several prominent associations, President responded on 5 July with a decree extending the grace period by another year, to 1 October 2001.
+But after intense lobbying against the new law by several prominent business associations, President Hosni Mubarak responded on 5 July with a decree extending the grace period by another year, to 1 October 2001.

 The next day, in an extraordinary session of the People’s Assembly, house speaker Fathi Sorour stated that the postponement was meant “to lessen the economic crises that would have occurred had we stuck to the original implementation date – crises that include the augmenting of inflation and recession.”